VivekJoshi-27/User_Information/README.md

 # User_Information

-In this project user can add new user deatails like first name , last name , mobile number and edit their deatils with delete action. user search user via seacrch bar where user search by their first name, last name or mobile number It is built by using React JS .
+In this project user can add new user deatails like first name , last name , mobile number and edit their deatails with delete action. user search user via seacrch bar where user search by their first name, last name or mobile number It is built by using React JS .

 HTML 5, JavaScript, CSS 3,React JS, Node JS, Express JS, Mongo DB( Rest API), Postman.